open-policy-agent/opa/docs/book/ssh-and-sudo-authorization.md

 Linux-PAM can be configured to delegate authorization decisions to plugins (shared libraries).
 In this case, we have created an OPA-based plugin that can be configured to authorize SSH and sudo access.
-The OPA-based Linux-PAM plugin used in this tutorial can be found at [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib).
+The OPA-based Linux-PAM plugin used in this tutorial can be found at [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib/tree/master/pam_authz).

 For this tutorial, our desired policy is:

 * Admins can SSH into any host and run sudo commands.
-* Normal users can SSH into hosts that they have *contributed* to.
-* Normal users cannot run sudo commands.
+* Normal users can SSH into hosts that they have *contributed* to and run sudo commands.

 Furthermore, we'll assume we have the following set of users and hosts: